 Norway has been at the top of many intrepid traveller's hit lists for some time now.
 The dynamic landscapes, massive seasonal variety and culture of outdoor living are probably to blame for that.
 Think about hiking in Norway, and most people think forests or fjords, with formidable coastal views.
 As a result, most people visit in summer, but there's a real beauty to visiting Norway in the winter too - whether it be to head to those same fjords, or further north, to the Arctic Circle.

 Here, we'll explore three of the best winter hikes in Norway, each of which is along the famous Discovery Route.
-But first?
-An explainer about that route.
+But before explaining a little bit more about the route, let's take a quick look at winter weather conditions in Norway.

 The Discovery Route